ampproject/amphtml/extensions/amp-timeago/1.0/README.md

 ##### `locale` (optional)

-The local default is `en`.
-Add the `locale` prop and specify one of the following values to change the local.
+Add the `locale` prop to one of the following values to change the locale.
+The default value is `en`.

 -   `ar` (Arabic)
 -   `be` (Belarusian)